 5. For health and safety reasons the club has banned the consumption and possession of all alcohol and recreational drugs from all waters listed in the club handbook.

 6. Any member who is asked to cease fishing, or leave the water, by a bailiff or landowner must do so immediately.

 7. Membership cards must be carried at all times.
 Failure to produce the same to a bailiff or any other member of the Club when requested will render that person liable to be asked to leave the water.
 All members must be in possession of a valid rod licence.

-8. Running, shouting and the use of bad language likely to cause offence to members, the general public and landowners, and any other action deemed likely to bring the Club into disrepute is strictly forbidden.
+8. Running, shouting and the use of inappropriate or bad language likely to cause offence to members, the general public and landowners, and any other action deemed likely to bring the Club into disrepute is strictly forbidden.

 9. (a) No unauthorised use of any boat, this includes bait boats.

 (b) Absolutely no alterations to swims, bank sides and water levels.